matibraun/6_cheaf/readme.md

 7 PM: Displays all products with active alerts.
 8 PM: Sends an email to each user for products with alerts triggered for the current date (mocked).

-These tasks help ensure that users are notified in a timely manner about the products in their inventory that are approaching expiration.